berteh/ScribusGenerator/README.md

 [Download](https://github.com/berteh/ScribusGenerator/archive/master.zip) the script and uncompress it anywhere on the local machine. **Scribus Generator** can then be started by choosing the script (``ScribusGenerator.py``) within the dialog: _«Scribus → Script → Execute Script»_, or from the [command line](#running-scribus-generator-from-the-command-line).

+### Alternative install options

-You can also add ScribusGenerator to the system directory where extension scripts distributed with Scribus is placed.
-Doing this will make it easily available from the application menu _«Scribus → Script → Scribus Scripts → ScribusGenerator»_ but it might require administrator priviledges to write to the required location.
+To show ScribusGennerator in the application menu _«Scribus → Script → Scribus Scripts → ScribusGenerator»_ you need to move the downloaded files to the system directory where extension scripts distributed with Scribus are placed.
+It might require administrator priviledges to write to the required location.

 For the main platforms the script location is;

 - Windows: ``SCRIBUS_INSTALL_DIRECTORY\share\scripts\`` ([source](https://github.com/scribusproject/scribus/blob/ec1238dbc3627f707a25fbc36181d67cba6d968d/scribus/scpaths.cpp#L110))
 - macOS: ``SCRIBUS_INSTALL_DIRECTORY/Contents/share/scribus/scripts/`` ([source](https://github.com/scribusproject/scribus/blob/ec1238dbc3627f707a25fbc36181d67cba6d968d/scribus/scpaths.cpp#L79))
-- Ubuntu/Debian/most Linux: ``/usr/share/scribus/scripts/`` ([source](https://github.com/scribusproject/scribus/blob/ec1238dbc3627f707a25fbc36181d67cba6d968d/scribus/scpaths.cpp#L65) & [build](https://github.com/scribusproject/scribus/blob/93c96b372b72d782eddbcba7f7e2e442f1e10b23/CMakeLists.txt#L333))
+- Ubuntu/Debian/most Linux: ``/usr/share/scribus/scripts/`` ([source](https://github.com/scribusproject/scribus/blob/ec1238dbc3627f707a25fbc36181d67cba6d968d/scribus/scpaths.cpp#L65)

-To be able to run from the system directory the files you need to copy are ``ScribusGenerator.py``, ``ScribusGeneratorBackend.py``, ``logging.conf`` and ``pic/ScribusGenerator_logo.gif`` (needs to be in a subdirectory named ``pic``).
+To be able to run from the system directory, the files you need to copy to the target ``scripts/`` directory are ``ScribusGenerator.py``, ``ScribusGeneratorBackend.py``, ``logging.conf`` and ``pic/ScribusGenerator_logo.gif``.

+### MacOSX issues

-The graphical interface of Scribus Generator requires Tkinter to be installed in your Python setup, which may be difficult under MacOSX.
-There is no extra dependency to run it from the [command line](#running-scribus-generator-from-the-command-line), which thus works fine in all OS, including MacOSX.
+We recommend running ScribusGenerator in MacOSX from the [command line](#running-scribus-generator-from-the-command-line), since the graphical interface of Scribus Generator requires Tkinter to be installed in your Python setup, which may be difficult under MacOSX.

 How to use Scribus Generator
 ------